CNC Machining with Steel Explained

 While steel is handy, certain intricacies must be considered.
 Fortunately, MakerVerse’s supply chain is thoroughly vetted to avoid these challenges.

-Tool Wear: Steel’s hardness can lead to accelerated tool wear.
+Tool Wear: Steel’s hardness can accelerate tool wear.
 Using tungsten carbide tools or tools with suitable coatings can mitigate this.
+Machines with linear bearings may struggle with the forces and vibrations encountered when machining steel, making plain bearings a better choice for these applications.

 Ensuring Surface Finish: Since steel can be prone to oxidation, post-machining processes may be necessary to ensure a smooth, rust-free surface.